Disclaimer: The following is a sponsored post by Lexington Law. All opinions are 100% my own.

 However, you may be one of those people that manage their money better without a credit card.

-I totally get that!
+I get that!
 My boyfriend does not use a credit card and neither does one of my friends.
 You do not need a credit card to get a high credit score.

 6. Be aware of hard inquiries